Monmouth County Permanent Alimony

-A lawyer can help you navigate the Monmouth County permanent spousal support process.
+A lawyer can help you navigate the Monmouth County permanent alimony process.
 They can try to ensure that you are protecting your rights.
-Whether you are worried about having to pay spousal support or are concerned about receiving your fair share of spousal support, a distinguished spousal support attorney can help you figure out your options.Permanent Spousal Support Laws
+Whether you are worried about having to pay spousal support or are concerned about receiving your fair share of spousal support, a distinguished alimony attorney can help you figure out your options.Permanent Alimony Laws

-The law in New Jersey recently changed so there is no longer permanent spousal support.
-Instead, there is now open duration spousal support, which is a spousal support award with no specific end date.
+The law in New Jersey recently changed to replace permanent alimony with open duration alimony, which is a spousal support award with no specific end date.

-However, even with open duration spousal support, the arrangement will generally end or be modified when the paying former spouse reaches the federal retirement age of 67.
+However, even with open duration alimony, the arrangement will generally end or be modified when the paying former spouse reaches the federal retirement age of 67.
 Some, but not all, of the factors the court will look at when deciding to award open duration spousal support are:

 - The length of the marriage